nikomatsakis/rust-latam-2019/content/index.md

 Great ideas in the development of Rust:

-- adopting unique types (“ownership”) and references (“borrowing”)
+- adopting the borrow checker (ownership and borrowing)
-- adopting the trait system (“typeclasses”)
+- adopting the trait system
 - removing the runtime and garbage collector
 - adopting cargo
 - introducing the `Poll` trait (well, time will tell, but I think so)